SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ## 2. General notes

+This target uses various descriptive terms for energy services, technologies and fuels.
+For the purpose of these search strings, we are operating using the following definitions:

+* Modern energy services: We consider this to mainly refer to electrification and reliance on clean fuels/technology. <a id="IEAaccess">[IEA (2020)](#f5)</a> was used as a reference for understanding "modern energy access":
+>"There is no single internationally-accepted and internationally-adopted definition of modern energy access.
+Yet significant commonality exists across definitions, including: Household access to a minimum level of electricity; Household access to safer and more sustainable (i.e. minimum harmful effects on health and the environment as possible) cooking and heating fuels and stoves; Access to modern energy that enables productive economic activity, e.g. mechanical power for agriculture, textile and other industries; Access to modern energy for public services, e.g. electricity for health facilities, schools and street lighting."
+(IEA 2020)

+* Sustainable energy services: These are only mentioned in 7.b, and we interpret this to be the same as "modern".

+* Renewable energy: We consider this to cover energy (e.g. electricity, heating) from sources that are renewable.
+We do not include "low-carbon" finite sources or "cleaner fossil fuel technology" in this category.

+* Clean fuels/technology: We consider this to cover fuels and technology that do not release, or reduce the release of, pollution that directly harms humans.
+This could include cleaner fossil-fuel/ non-renewable sources, as well as renewable energy (but not e.g. biomass burning that produces household air pollution).
+It does not automatically include decarbonised technologies.
+This is based on the 7.1.2 indicator metadata, which links "clean" to indoor air quality, and the examples given in target 7.a:
+> “Clean” is defined by the emission rate targets and specific fuel recommendations (i.e. against unprocessed coal and kerosene) included in the normative guidance WHO guidelines for indoor air quality: household fuel combustion. (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).

+> "[...] access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology [...]" (target 7.a)

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021a](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)

 Lists of least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f2)</a>).